reine/bem-cms/README.md

 This is a work in progress - use at your own risk.

-If you found any bugs, please report them at the [Issues](https://github.com/reine/bem-cms/issues) section of the project repository.
+If you find any bugs, please report them at the [Issues](https://github.com/reine/bem-cms/issues) section of the project repository.
 Do note that I may not always reply to them as needed because I also work on my client projects.

 # Copyright & License